 Dr Mick Coelli

 Mick teaches into the Master of Economics and has received awards for Excellence in Teaching.
-Read about Mick’s current research into the ‘economics of school principal effectiveness’ in the Newsroom.
+Read about Mick’s current research into the ‘economics of school principal effectiveness’ in the University of Melbourne Newsroom.